-Throughout the course the student will be offered both theoretical and practical activities and tasks.
+Throughout the course the student will be offered both theoretical and practical activities and tasks, using different resources such as the board, multimedia resources of web tools.
 Different practical tasks will be carried out in coordination with the teaching of the theoretical concepts; in this way the student can experiment and consolidate the acquired concepts, applying them to the control of real and/or simulated prototypes, both individually and in groups.